 Using a Flexible Spending Account (FSA)

-If you have a health plan through a job, you can use a Flexible Spending Account (FSA) to pay for copayments, deductibles, some drugs, and some other health care costs.
-Using an FSA can reduce your taxes.
+If you have a health plan through a job, you can use a Flexible Spending Account (FSA) to pay for health care costs, like

-A Flexible Spending Account (also known as a flexible spending arrangement) is a special account you put money into that you use to pay for certain out-of-pocket health care costs.
+A Flexible Spending Account (FSA, also called a “flexible spending arrangement”) is a special account you put money into that you use to pay for certain out-of-pocket health care costs.

 You don’t pay taxes on this money.
 This means you’ll save an amount equal to the taxes you would have paid on the money you set aside.

-Employers may make contributions to your FSA, but aren’t required to.
+Employers may make contributions to your FSA, but they aren’t required to.

 You generally must use the money in an FSA within the plan year.
 But your employer may offer one of 2 options: